WORKSHOPs & KEYNOTE presentationS

 Manager tool-kit; tips, tools and processes

-PRICE: $395 (we offer a discount to non profit organizations; please contact us directly)
+PRICE: $395 (we offer a discount for non-profit organizations; please contact us directly)

 WHY ARE THE JELLYFISH TAKING OVER?